How to Prepare the Absolute Best Veal Marsala

 Why not just use a 14-inch pan and cook them all simultaneously?

-The smaller pan holds heat better, especially on home cooks' smaller stovetops.
-The 14-inch pans are great for a commercial kitchen with those giant BTU-burning stoves, but most home stoves need more power to get those big pans hot and keep them hot.
+- A smaller pan holds heat better, especially on smaller home stovetops.
+Large 14-inch pans work well in commercial kitchens with high-BTU stoves.
+But most home stoves don’t have enough power to heat big pans properly or keep them hot.

-All pans, like ovens, have hot spots.
-The bigger the pan, the bigger the hot spot, and hot spots cause erratic cooking.
+- All pans, like ovens, have hot spots.
+Larger pans create bigger hot spots, leading to uneven cooking.

-Smaller pans maintain the heat better for proper cooking.
-Remember, when you add the meat to a hot pan, the initial reaction is for the pan to cool down.
-And Chef Ricco tells me time and time again, "Heat is your friend when cooking."
-A smaller pan will be less affected by any sudden additions.
+- Smaller pans handle heat more efficiently.
+They maintain proper temperatures for better cooking.
+When you add meat to a hot pan, the pan cools down temporarily.
+Chef Ricco always reminds me, "Heat is your friend when cooking."
+A smaller pan bounces back faster from sudden temperature drops.

 What about non-stick-coated pans?